The Stellantis brands Opel, Citroën and Peugeot now offer the passenger car versions of their van models only with a fully electric drive.

-At Peugeot, Global CEO Linda Jackson even has her say in the memo.
-“In 2021, every sixth vehicle sold by PEUGEOT in Europe was electrified and, in November, this reached one electrified PEUGEOT vehicle out of every five sold,” she said.
+At Peugeot, Global CEO Linda Jackson says: “In 2021, every sixth vehicle sold by PEUGEOT in Europe was electrified and, in November, this reached one electrified PEUGEOT vehicle out of every five sold,” she said.
 “This shows that we at PEUGEOT have the right offer for our customers and that the demand for electrified vehicles is consistently fast-growing.”

 Citroën writes: “A pioneer in the MPV and Leisure Activity vehicle segments, Citroën is shifting its offer on these 2 segments towards an energy of the future that will allow customers to continue to be able to move freely and with controlled cost of use, while taking advantage of the livability and practicality offered by these two lines.”